 A long-standing and effective form of glaucoma treatment is the use of glaucoma eye drops.
 While the use of eye drops also does not fully cure the disorder, it is the most accessible, convenient and effective way to manage and treat the negative and harmful symptoms of glaucoma.
 Because glaucoma treatment eye drops are easy to use, people who suffer from glaucoma can regularly treat themselves without having to undergo surgery or having to use expensive medical equipment.

 A glaucoma treatment built around the use of eye drops requires people to use the drops regularly and often.
-The most common types of glaucoma treatment eye drops are either prostaglandin drops – which work to increase the flow of aqueous humor – or beta blockers, alpha-agonists and carbonic anhydrase inhibitors – all of which decrease the eye’s production of the fluid.
+The most common types of glaucoma treatment eye drops are either prostaglandin drops – which work to increase the flow of aqueous humour – or beta blockers, alpha-agonists and carbonic anhydrase inhibitors – all of which decrease the eye’s production of the fluid.

 When using glaucoma treatment eye drops, it is important to follow your doctor’s directions.
 By failing to use the drops enough, or by using them too much, it is possible to actually increase intraocular pressure.
 When used as directed, however, eye drops are the most effective and accessible form of glaucoma treatment available today.